jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 # CloudGuard SHIFTLEFT integration with CICD pipeline on AWS

-Docker images often contain vulnerabilities that can allow an attacker to leverage when the application is at runtime - in both UAT/Test and production environments.
-It's crutial for DevOps engineers to ensure that the security is integrated into CICD Pipeline for your cloud native applications.
+Docker images often contain vulnerabilities that can allow an attacker to leverage when the application is at runtime - in UAT/Test and production environments.
+It's crucial for DevOps teams to ensure that the security is integrated into CICD Pipeline as early as possible when building your cloud native applications.
 Check Point's CloudGuard SHIFTLEFT is a security tool that can integrate into your CICD pipeline, and scan your containers for vulnerabilities.
-Shiftleft can also scan source codes and IaC for vulnerabilities and misconfigurations.
+SHIFTLEFT can also scan application source codes and IaC such as Terraform for vulnerabilities and misconfigurations.

 In this tutorial, I'll do a step-by-step walk-through of integrating CloudGuard SHIFTLEFT into your CICD Pipeline on AWS.
 The integration will happen at the build stage.

 NOTE: This tutorial is **not complete** yet and it is work in progress.

 ![header image](img/SHIFTLEFT-AWS-new.png)
-# Pre-requisites
+# Prerequisites

 ### Tools
  You need the following tools on your computer: